About Trigger Points

-A trigger point shot is used to treat painful areas in a muscle.
-A trigger point is a knot in the muscle that does not relax and is very sensitive to touch.
-When pressure is applied to the trigger point, you will feel some pain at the point of touch.
-You may also feel some pain in another part of the body.
+A trigger point is a knot in your muscle that doesn’t relax and is very sensitive to touch.
+Trigger points can also cause muscle spasms (twitches) or a feeling of tightness.
+When pressure is applied to the trigger point, you will feel some pain in that area.
+You may also feel some pain in another part of your body.
 This is called the target zone.

-Common areas that have trigger points are the:
+Common areas that have trigger points are the muscles in your:

 Common causes of trigger points are: